jamespamplin/eslint-config-idiomatic/README.md

-# idomatic-eslint-config
+# eslint-config-idiomatic
-A shareable ESLint config for the [idomatic js](https://github.com/rwaldron/idiomatic.js) coding style.
+A shareable ESLint config for the [idiomatic js](https://github.com/rwaldron/idiomatic.js) coding style.

 ## Slight differences
-The rules enforces by this config may differ slightly from the idomatic js styleguide.
+The rules enforces by this config may differ slightly from the idiomatic js styleguide.
 These are outlined below.

 ### Strict Indent
 This config restricts to **2 spaces** soft indent and will error when indentation differs.

 ### Warn on missing function names
-Names on functions are recommended as they will show in stack traces, which aids debugging immensely. `idomatic-eslint-config` will only issue a warning instead of an error when a function name is omitted, which is useful for anonymous functions.
+Names on functions are recommended as they will show in stack traces, which aids debugging immensely. `idiomatic-eslint-config` will only issue a warning instead of an error when a function name is omitted, which is useful for anonymous functions.

 ```js
 // Good (named function):